Justin1904/sjsonl/README.md

 **What this library doesn't achieve**

-- This library **does not** reduce the throughput to read/process the content of an entire dataset.
+- This library **does not** improve the throughput to read/process the content of an entire dataset.

 Note that this library is written with DL training applications in mind.
 In those cases, data loading/processing can be delayed as training progresses and can overlap with GPU operations.
 Therefore, it is beneficial to shoot for minimal upfront cost and delay the I/O and processing cost till later.
 However, for synchronous data processing workload, this library offers little to no use as bulk-loading all the data still take the same amount (if not slightly more) of time.
 Though, it may be of some use if the intention is to sample from a decently large dataset.